Une approche de l’efficacité commerciale par l’amélioration de la performance humaine

-- Salesperson Training Only: A second group of salespeople received a two-day training program designed to teach Counselor Salesperson skills.
-(A full description of the Counselor Salesperson program is available in a separate document.)
+- Salesperson Training Only: A second group of salespeople received a two-day training programme designed to teach Counselor Salesperson skills.
+(A full description of the Counselor Salesperson programme is available in a separate document.)

 HPI Approach: The final group of salespeople also received the Counselor Salesperson training.
 But in addition:

 - Managers received training in the same Counselor Salesperson skills, plus additional training on how to coach salespeople on the use of the skills and how to monitor the implementation of the skills by their salespeople.